LargeNFT/large-nft/README.md

 [https://american-space-software.gitlab.io/large/](https://american-space-software.gitlab.io/large/)

 Remember that all your data is stored in your local browser.
 We are never able to help you retreive it.

+### Fork this repo and customize the Large Admin.
+Easy to whitelabel.

 ## Coming Soon
 * Import/Export/Clone existing collections.
 Works somewhat.
 Only tested on Alice.